Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt--f-E47s74Uw.md

 # [November 3rd, 2020 Livestream](../2020-11-03.md)
 ## Q&A: Will there be DLCs?
 https://www.youtube.com/watch?v=-f-E47s74Uw
-This question was possibly duplicated with a more recent answer: [April 20th, 2021 Livestream Q&A: Will there be any updates after 1.0?](./yt-at2Y5iISicY.md) [https://www.youtube.com/watch?v=at2Y5iISicY](https://www.youtube.com/watch?v=at2Y5iISicY)
+This question was possibly duplicated with a more recent answer: [May 11th, 2021 Livestream Q&A: Are there plans after 1.0?](./yt-WYAjX3vphIE.md) [https://www.youtube.com/watch?v=WYAjX3vphIE](https://www.youtube.com/watch?v=WYAjX3vphIE)

 <details>
 <summary>This question may have been asked previously at least 2 other times, as recently as October 2020 and as early as February 2019.</summary>